solidfire/solidfire-cli/README.md

 --volumes

 Unique ID of the volume image from which to copy.

 --name

-A name for the snapshot.If no name is provided, the date and time the snapshot was taken is used.
+A name for the snapshot.
+If no name is provided, the date and time the snapshot was taken is used.

 --enableremotereplication

 Identifies if snapshot is enabled for remote replication.

 --retention

 The amount of time the snapshot will be retained.
 Enter in HH:mm:ss

 --attributes

 List of Name/Value pairs in JSON object format.

 #### modifyschedule ####
 Command: